Improvised firearm: Around the world

 In the United States, creating an improvised firearm for personal use does not require licensure, registration, a background check, or the stamping of a serial number, but the firearm created must be detectable by a metal detector per federal law.
 California, however, passed a law in 2016 that requires anyone planning to build a homemade gun to obtain a serial number from the state (de facto registration) and pass a background check.
 However, such firearms are often illegal in other jurisdictions and are commonly associated with gangs, where they may be used to facilitate violent crime, such as homicide.
 In other cases, they may be used for other criminal activities not necessarily related to violent crime, such as illegal hunting of game.
 Improvised firearms are most commonly encountered in regions with restrictive gun control laws.
 While popular in the United States in the 1950s, the "zip gun" has become less common.

 A Khyber Pass copy is a firearm manufactured by cottage gunsmiths in the Khyber Pass region between Pakistan and Afghanistan.
 The area has long had a reputation for producing unlicensed, homemade copies of firearms using whatever materials are available – more often than not, railway rails, scrap motor vehicles, and other scrap metal.
 The quality of such firearms varies widely, ranging from as good as a factory-produced example to dangerously poor.
 Much of the gunsmithing is centered around the town of Darra Adam Khel.

 In India, use of improvised country-made pistols is widespread, especially in the regions of Bihar and Purvanchal.
 The manufacture of these weapons has become a cottage industry, and the components are often manufactured from scrap material; examples include gun barrels fashioned from truck steering columns.

+The rebels of the Mau Mau Rebellion (1952–1960) used many different improvised weapons.